Striped Tavolo Table shown in White Steel frame.

 Venice Chair shown in Orange thermoplastic back, White Aluminum frame (left).

-Eames Aluminum Group Lounge Chair Outdoor shown in White/Outdoor Weave, White frame.
+Eames Aluminum Group Lounge Chair Outdoor shown in Graphite/Outdoor Weave, Graphite frame

 Constructed from die-cast aluminum and modeled on the common soccer ball, Chair_One is composed of a collection of small, flat planes assembled at angles to create a striking, sculptural, three-dimensional form.
 “This was possibly the first time ever that such a large die-cast was used for making a chair,” says its designer, Konstantin Grcic.
 “I decided to break up surfaces into thin sections like branches and let the material flow through the mold to create the shape.”